JoeUgly/Ringfingers_Roster/README.md

 ## FAQ

 #### What video formats are allowed?
 Anything that OpenCV can read.

-This program uses only very basic error checking in regards to reading a file as a video.\
-Unpredictable behavior will occur if you attempt to run this program on non-videos.
+Any file which does not begin with `ds3_rr_results` will be assumed to be a video.
+This program should identify errors related to trying to read a non-video file and skip to the next file.

 <br/><br/>